Omniwallet/docs/BusinessPlan.md

 3. Should the company give ALL of its revenue to holders of OmniCoins?
 Or should it keep some revenue for itself?
 Is the company just a ‘holder’ but has no value, with all the value residing on coins?
 4. Does the company need a buyback model - the ability to buy the coins at a certain (high) value, in case e.g. the company is sold off to Blockchain.info in some future, and Blockchain.info do not want to use the OmniCoins model?

-# Issues to be Resolved

-People who contribute to this section, please let us know who you are.
-This section will be deleted eventually after the issues are resolved or integrate in the document.

-1. OW.co would need sufficient resources, including people with all the right roles, skills & experience
-  1. Ron - We would recruit new people, I don’t see how this is an issue that needs resolving.
-  2. Marv - We need to have a sense of what resources we’ll need, and when, in order to know how much funding has to be raised
-2. Rather than rewarding people for just holding coins, there should be benefits to users for using the coins.
-It’s the activity that generates value for all the participants.
-This can (and should?) apply to most/all coin types.
-  1. Ron - I don’t understand why.
-  2. Marv - incentives to use the product should increase the user (and developer) community
-3. Omniwallet has a long way to go before it can attract a million users
-  1. Ron - Correct.
-I want to attract the right capital and team to build that.
-4. First mover advantage may be critical
-  1. Ron - So let’s move quickly and execute.
-5. The "-ilities" need to be addressed, including functionality, usability, scalability, availability, reliability, maintainability, supportability
-  1. Ron - This is a technical discussion best left to another document.
-  2. Marv - understanding these contributes to the resource requirements roadmap

 # FAQ

 ## What are the benefits of branching Omniwallet off, rather than continuing as a unit of the Mastercoin Foundation?